NRajTheGeek/HyperledgerFabric_1.4_AndIPFSSampleDapp-QNAEvaluation/README.md

   * Questions, and
   * Answers

-Lest explore the entire idea in the next section.
+Let's explore the entire idea in the next section.

 ## 2. The Flow & Idea